Slavery in Cuba: History

+Over 20 distinct African ethnic groups were brought to Cuba during the history of slavery on the island.
+Of these 20, the main 6 were the: Lucumi (Yoruba), Mandingo, Ganga (Sierra Leone), Arará (Gbe speaking people of Dahomey and Allada), Carabali (the peoples of and around Calabar, in eastern Nigeria), and Congo (mainly Bakongo).

 Conditions of enslavement

 Enslaved people on sugar plantations and in sugar mills were often subject to the harshest conditions.
 Field work was rigorous manual labor that began at an early age.
 Work days lasted close to 20 hours during harvest and processing, including cultivating and cutting the crops, hauling wagons, and processing sugarcane with dangerous machinery.
 Enslaved people were forced to reside in barracoons, where they were crammed in and locked in by a padlock at night, getting about three to four hours of sleep.
 The conditions of the barracoons were highly unsanitary and extremely hot.
 Typically there was no ventilation; the only window was a small barred hole in the wall.

 "So the place swarmed with fleas and ticks that gave the entire work force infections and diseases."